sadsism/DDoS-Sim/README.md

 # Features
 ### With DDoS-Sim tool, you can:
-- Learn what a DDoS tool looks like
+- Take a view in a fake DDoS Panel
 - Learn about ports & website ips
-- Learn whats legal and whats illegal

 Anyone may use this tool for educational purposes.